Br-Maki/Weather/README.md

 # Weather Application

-A weather application that takes user City and uses the OpenWeatherAPI to give User live weather information.
+A responsive weather application powered by the OpenWeather API, enabling users to retrieve accurate, real-time weather data for many locations.

 ## Technologies